 - 4. Due to their high visibility and public nature, building FACADES facing the Rondout Creek or Hudson River shall comply with Architectural Standards (Sec 405.14) for facades facing STREETS or public space.
-Exceptions to the FACADE composition requirements of Sec 405.14.C for the portion of the building FACADE below the first story may be granted with approval of a MINOR WAIVER (see Sec 405.26.E).
+Exceptions to the FACADE composition requirements of Sec 405.14.C for the portion of the building FACADE below the first story may be granted with approval of a MINOR WAIVER (see Sec 405.26.F).
 The approval of this exception shall require architectural articulation, landscaping or other appropriate screening that shields views of parking or blank walls at the ground level from the waterfront, STREETS and pedestrian spaces. - 5.
-Construction or placement of any on-site sewage disposal system, including individual sewage disposal systems, shall be prohibited. - 6.
+Construction or placement of any on-site sewage disposal system, including individual sewage disposal systems, shall be prohibited within the Waterfront Overlay and within 600' of Esopus Creek. - 6.
 Loading and unloading operations at the docks shall be conducted in a manner designed to minimize adverse effects on water quality, fish and wildlife, vegetation, bank stabilization, water flow, and permitted USES on adjoining property. - 7.
-Significant tree stands, or areas of contiguous mature trees greater than 5,000 square feet in size where over half of the canopy is provided by trees with a DBH greater than 18 inches, shall be preserved unless otherwise diseased.
-Every tree removed above 18" DBH shall be replaced by smaller trees with a total DBH equivalent to that of the removed tree. - 8.
-The stockpiling or storage of road salt shall not be permitted as a primary or ACCESSORY USE. - 9.
+Significant tree stands, or areas of contiguous mature trees greater than 5,000 square feet in size where over half of the canopy is provided by trees with a DBH greater than 18 inches, shall be preserved unless otherwise diseased within the Waterfront Overlay and within 600' of Esopus Creek.
+Every tree removed above 18" DBH shall be replaced by trees with a total DBH equivalent to that of the removed tree. - 8.
+The stockpiling or storage of road salt shall not be permitted as a primary or ACCESSORY USE within the Waterfront Overlay and within 600' of Esopus Creek. - 9.
 Modification of, or interference with rock outcroppings or other significant geologic features should be avoided or minimized through use of pilings or other minimally invasive techniques. - 10.
-Floodplains, banks and wetlands shall be preserved in their natural state to the maximum possible extent practicable to protect water retention, overflow and other natural functions within T1 and T2 districts. - 11.
-New development shall exhibit the use of best practices in sustainable site design, recognizing the challenges of Sea-Level Rise.
+Floodplains, banks and wetlands shall be preserved in their natural state to the maximum possible extent practicable to protect water retention, overflow and other natural functions within T1 and T2 districts within the Waterfront Overlay and within 600' of Esopus Creek. - 11.
+New development shall exhibit the use of best practices in sustainable site design, recognizing the challenges of Sea-Level Rise within the Waterfront Overlay and within 600' of Esopus Creek.
 This may include: - (a) Nature-based shoreline stabilization and restoration techniques should be utilized where feasible with future waterfront development.
 Nature-based shorelines help protect against erosion, provide habitat for aquatic species, improve water quality, and can outperform hardened shorelines during storm events.
 Where nature-based shorelines are not practical, bulkheads and other hardened shoreline designs may be utilized. - (b) Grading strategies to elevate development SITES as well as nearby streets, sidewalks and other public infrastructure should be explored where feasible.
 Strategies should demonstrate consideration of impacts to surrounding parcels, and that the proposed improvements will enhance surroundings and not produce adverse impacts. - (c) New development should be accompanied by new, enhanced or restored natural areas, floodable parks, increased tree canopy or other natural site features to increase resiliency.